Ninshubur: Inanna's descent to the Netherworld

 Ninshubur appears in the myth Inanna s Descent to the Netherworld.
 It is presently known from a total of fifty eight copies from the Old Babylonian period, with most found during excavations in Ur and Nippur, as well as from a fragment from the Middle Babylonian period.
 It is assumed it belonged to the curriculum of scribal schools.
 However, no first millennium BCE examples are known.

 Before Inanna embarks on her journey to the land of the dead, seemingly motivated by a desire to take over it, she instructs Ninshubur what to do if she will not return after three days.
 It is assumed that this scene is supposed to establish that she is not going to be trapped in the underworld permanently.
 After this period time passes, Ninshubur, following her mistress' instructions, mourns her death by lamenting and wearing rags and pleads with the gods Enlil, Nanna and Enki in an effort to persuade them to rescue Inanna.
 In all three cases, she repeats the same formula:

 Victor Hurowitz considered it possible that the terms which Ninshubur uses to illustrate the possible dreadful fate of Inanna in the netherworld during her attempts to persuade other gods to help her might be a mythical reflection of a ritual of renewal of a damaged statue.
 While the first two gods Ninshubur approaches, Enlil and Nanna, refuse to help her, she eventually manages to secure the aid of Enki.
 He creates two beings, galatura and kurĝara, who subsequently bring Inanna back.

 After Inanna returns to the world of the living, Ninshubur, who was waiting at the gates of the underworld, throws herself at her feet.
-The term ganzir, used to refer to this location in this passage, is sparsely attested in Sumerian literature, only appearing in Gilgamesh, Enkidu and the Underworld otherwise.
 The galla demons accompanying Inanna suggest they can take Ninshubur to replace her in the underworld, but she protests: